 Appendix C of this AC provides an overview of the typical safety assessment process.
-Compliance with the requirements of § 25.1309(b) should be shown by analysis and, where necessary, by appropriate ground, flight, or simulator tests.
-Failure conditions should be identified and their effects assessed.
+Compliance with the requirements of § 25.1309(b) should be shown by safety analyses.
+Where necessary, the failure effects should be substantiated by appropriate ground, flight, or simulator tests.
+Failure conditions should be identified, and their effects assessed.
 The maximum allowable probability of the occurrence of each failure condition is determined from the failure condition's effects.
-When assessing the probabilities of failure conditions, appropriate analysis considerations should be accounted for.
+When assessing failure conditions, appropriate analysis considerations should be accounted for.
 Any analysis should consider the following:

-- 5.3.1.1 Possible failure conditions and their causes, modes of failure, and damage from sources external to the system. - 5.3.1.2 The possibility of multiple failures due to a common cause, multiple independent failures, and undetected failures. - 5.3.1.3 The possibility of requirement, design, and implementation errors. - 5.3.1.4 The effect of reasonably anticipated crew errors after the occurrence of a failure or failure condition. - 5.3.1.5 The effect of reasonably anticipated errors when performing maintenance actions. - 5.3.1.6 The crew alerting cues, corrective action required, and the capability of detecting faults. - 5.3.1.7 The resulting effects on the airplane and occupants, considering the stage of flight, the operational sequences (sequence of system responses or expected crew actions following a failure(s)), and operating and environmental conditions.
+- 5.3.1.1 Possible failure conditions and their causes, modes of failure, and damage from sources external to the system. - 5.3.1.2 The possibility of multiple failures due to a common cause, multiple independent failures, and undetected failures. - 5.3.1.3 The possibility of requirement, design, and implementation errors. - 5.3.1.4 The effect of flightcrew errors reasonably expected in service after the occurrence of a failure or failure condition.
+(See AC 25.1302-1.) - 5.3.1.5 The effect of reasonably anticipated errors when performing maintenance actions. - 5.3.1.6 The flightcrew alerting cues, corrective action required, and the flightcrew capability of detecting faults. - 5.3.1.7 The resulting effects on the airplane and its occupants, or other persons (such as ground crew or maintenance personnel), considering the stage of flight, the operational sequences (sequence of system responses or expected flightcrew actions following a failure(s)), and operating and environmental conditions.